open-energy-transition/redispatch-model/doc/gb-model/index.rst

 ..
   SPDX-FileCopyrightText: Contributors to PyPSA-Eur <https://github.com/pypsa/pypsa-eur>
-  SPDX-FileCopyrightText: Contributors to UK-open-market-model <https://github.com/open-energy-transition/UK-open-market-model>
+  SPDX-FileCopyrightText: Contributors to gb-open-market-model <https://github.com/open-energy-transition/gb-open-market-model>

   SPDX-License-Identifier: CC-BY-4.0

 ##################################################################################
-UK-open-market-model: Great Britain dispatch model built on the PyPSA-Eur workflow
+gb-open-market-model: Great Britain dispatch model built on the PyPSA-Eur workflow
 ##################################################################################

 About
 =====

-UK-open-market-model is an extension of `PyPSA-Eur <../index.html>`_., used to quantify the economic (dis)benefit of proposed transmission boundary reinforcement options within the country.
+gb-open-market-model is an extension of `PyPSA-Eur <../index.html>`_., used to quantify the economic (dis)benefit of proposed transmission boundary reinforcement options within the country.

 Workflow
 ========